Teen Driving: Behind the Wheel Basics

 When a teen starts to drive, it’s a thrilling time for him or her, but often a terrifying time for mom and dad – and with good reason.
 Nearly half a million teens are injured in crashes on American roadways every year and 3,800 die.

-Many factors contribute to teen driver crashes.
+Many factors contribute to teen driving crashes.
 They include driving while using alcohol or drugs and not wearing seat belts.

 Kathy Monroe is the medical director of the emergency department at Children’s of Alabama.
 Unfortunately she sees first-hand the consequences of teens practicing unsafe behaviors behind the wheel of a car.